Questions? Call: +977-9851166779

 Kathmandu Arrival.

-Your Arrival Time (Make sure that the arrival day should be on Sunday so the next day we can apply your visa immediately) Our office representative will meet and greet you at Kathmandu airport and transfer to your hotel.
+Your Arrival Time (?)
+Our office representative will meet and greet you at Kathmandu Airport and transfer you to your hotel.

 At.
-06:00 PM: We will meet for a trip briefing about your tour program.
-If you are arriving late (after 4 PM) then we will have a briefing next morning at 09:00 AM.
+06:00 PM: We will meet for a trip briefing about your tour programme.
+If you are arriving late (after 4:00 PM), then we will have a briefing next morning at 09:00 AM.
 You can ask all your related questions during the trip briefing meeting.

 DAY 2